Free Company Let Tenancy Agreement Template UK

 What are the tenant’s responsibilities?

-In a commercial let tenancy agreement, tenants have specific responsibilities outlined in the lease that they are expected to fulfill.
+In a commercial let tenancy agreement, tenants have specific responsibilities outlined in the lease that they are expected to fulfil.
 These responsibilities may vary depending on the terms negotiated between the landlord and the tenant, the type of commercial property, and local regulations.
 Here are common tenant responsibilities in a commercial tenancy agreement:

 1. Payment of Rent: